 Trebuchets cannot pass under gatehouses.
-For they beeing able to, there must be walls.
+For they beeing able to enter settlements, there must be walls.
 Trebuchets can break and then pass through broken walls, getting near the next line.
 The trebuchets will break line after line until their army can reach the plaza.
 If the lines are at a short distance, they can fire and break them all even without entering the settlement!
-In that case they just fire from outise it.
+In that case they just fire from outside it.

 Do not put any big blockage that could avoid the trebuchets hitting the walls.
 Like buildings or mounts.